ardera/flutter_gpiod/README.md

 # 📰 NEWS
+- If you have root access, works on Android too (See issue [#9](https://github.com/ardera/flutter_gpiod/issues/9#issuecomment-689112840))
+- even though the name seems to imply otherwise, the flutter SDK is not required to use this package.
 - `libgpiod` is no longer required
 - a lot of the `async` stuff has gone away, making it nicer & easier to use
 - The package uses FFI with ioctls now, which should result in lower latency.
 (The event listener isolate gets signal edge events ~300us after they ocurred, the main isolate after ~1000us)